Is Dark Energy Changing? Probing the Universe's Expansion with present and future astronomical probes: Results and their implications

 \section{Results and their implications}

-In this section we summarize the observational constraints on the proposed Pad\'{e} parametrizations, namely, Pad\'{e}-I of eqn. (\ref{pade1.2}), SPad\'{e}-I of eqn. (\ref{simplified-pade1.2}) and Pad\'{e}-II of eqn. (\ref{pade2.2}) for two separate cases, one for a vanishing curvature parameter and the other for a non-vanishing curvature parameter.
-We have initially considered two combined datasets, namely, SN+BAO+BBN+$H(z)$ and SN+BAO+BBN+$H(z)$+CMB and then we have examined how the constraints are affected in presence of the mock GWSS luminosity distance measurements.
-In Tables~\ref{tab:flat} and \ref{tab:non-flat} we present the constraints on the DE parametrizations for the spatially flat and non-flat universe, respectively.
+In this section we summarize the observational constraints on the proposed Pad\'{e} parameterizations, namely, Pad\'{e}-I of eqn. (\ref{pade1.2}), SPad\'{e}-I of eqn. (\ref{simplified-pade1.2}) and Pad\'{e}-II of eqn. (\ref{pade2.2}) for two separate cases: one for a vanishing curvature parameter and the other for a nonvanishing curvature parameter.
+We have initially considered two combined datasets, namely, SN+BAO+BBN+$H(z)$ and SN+BAO+BBN+$H(z)$+CMB and then we have examined how the constraints are affected in the presence of the mock GWSS luminosity distance measurements.
+In Tables~\ref{tab:flat} and \ref{tab:non-flat} we present the constraints on the DE parameterizations for the spatially flat and nonflat universes, respectively.
 In Figs. \ref{fig:p1k0}, \ref{fig:spk0}, \ref{fig:p2k0}, \ref{fig:p1}, \ref{fig:sp}, \ref{fig:p2}, we summarize the graphical descriptions of the parametric scenarios.
-In particularly, we show the one dimensional posterior distributions of some key parameters and two dimensional joint contours between some of the key parameters of these parametric scenarios.
-Finally, in Fig. \ref{fig:w} we present the evolution of $w_{\rm de}$ for all the Pad\'{e} parametrizations taking into account of the combined probes of the real datasets.
+In particular, we show the one-dimensional posterior distributions of some key parameters and two-dimensional joint contours between some of the key parameters of these parametric scenarios.
+Finally, in Fig. \ref{fig:w} we present the evolution of $w_{\rm de}$ for all the Pad\'{e} parameterizations taking account of the combined probes of the real data sets.